-Love, Divorce, and Trusting in the Lord
+Love, Divorce, Broken Families and Trusting in the Sovereignty of the Lord

 It's been a month since I last wrote a blog post here and I hope to fill you in on what has been happening, as well as request your prayers for us.